NeverBehave/rcos-status-updates/fall_2018/week_01.md

 ## Anything Blocking?

-- I am a bit of struggle on how to let user add courses without add a new view.
+- I am struggling on how to let user add courses without add a new view.
 I need to draw a flowchart to help me out.
 - The data source is not realiable and by now there is no way to get these data unless human beings involve.
 SIS and Catalog are inaccruate.